-In the year 2020 - 2021, after numerous cross-departmental collaboration and focus group discussions with state representatives, local communities and non-governmental organization, that involves the priority promotion core SDGs were decided.
+Between 2020 - 2021, numerous crossdepartmental collaboration and focus aroup discussions with state representatives, local communities and non-aovernmental oraanization were held to decide on core SDGs to implement.
 Other international cities framework were referred to before we determine the tasks for the corresponding SDG indicators.
 The city has a strong foundation of sustainable development goals with an evolving strategic map, therefore, these became the basis for the development of a strategic map for execution.

-The George Town City has a vision for the City's promotion of sustainable development in connection with the SDGs.
-The "Intelligent, Liveable and Happy" (ILHam) is our City ideology and this is used as the basis for the preparation of "Sustainable Development Goals - City Voluntary Local Review" in this year.
+George Town City has a vision for the City's promotion of sustainable development in connection with the SDGs.
+"Intelligent, Liveable and Happy" (ILHam) is our City ideology and this is used as the basis for the preparation of "Sustainable Development Goals - City Voluntary Local Review" this year.

-In response to COVID-19 pandemic, all sorts of anti-pandemic response measures undertaken by the City simultaneously echoed the seven (7) sustainable development goals.
-We continue to uphold various tasks and move forward toward the goal of a livable and sustainable city.
-We will endeavor the effort to preview the relevance of the eleven (11) sustainable development goals to the entire city and add 67 priority goals.
+In response to COVID-19 pandemic, public health and social development measures were undertaken by the City.
+These measures corresponded with seven (7) sustainable development goals.
+We continue to uphold these programmes and move towards achieving a livable and sustainable city.
+We will endeavor to discern the relevance of the eleven (11) sustainable development goals for the entire city and add 67 priority goals.

-The compilation of this Voluntary Local Review Report was carried out based on 17 Sustainable development Goals set by United Nations.
+The compilation of this Voluntary Local Review Report was carried out based on 17 Sustainable Development Goals set by the United Nations.
 The strategy road map for this local review is in alignment with the Penang2030 Vision that is on par with the City's Strategic Framework.